 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents given antianxiety drugs.
-Antianxiety medications are administered to patients experiencing depression and anxiety.
+This tells you the percentage of residents who were given antianxiety drugs.
+These medications are given to patients experiencing anxiety and depression.

 Managing Depression Among Residents